pedrohfornari/A_Hole_Map/README.md

 The reader will be able to find more information reading our First Report, which was made testing out a matrix of ultrassonic distance sensors, which is only in portuguese by now.
+We also developped an Doxyfile for this project, so the reader can have a overview of the code there.